AppertaFoundation/oe_installer/README.md

 V1.12 represents a significant change in some code layout from previous versions.
 As a result, the safest upgrade path is to completely replace all code with a newly checked out site.
 Each live deployment will have their own minor differences, so only outline directions are provided here.
 <pre>
-+ Back-up the database and /var/www/openeyes directories
++ Back-up the database
-+ Remove /var/www/openeyes
++ Back up the /var/www/openeyes directories
-+ Clone the oe_installer repository to a directory and sym-link that it to /vagrant
++ Clone the oe_installer repository to a directory
++ cd to the cloned oe_installer directory
-+ Run: sudo /vagrant/install/upgrade-oe.sh
++ Run: sudo upgrade-oe.sh
 + Edit the file /etc/openeyes/db.conf with your database credentials
 + Edit the /var/www/openeyes/protected/config/local/common.php file with values from your backed up copy
 </pre>